ivedeneev/BirdSDK/README.md

 Bird SDK sends user's location to Bird's server.
 It can location both periodically with given interval and on demand.

 ## Installation
-Add the following line to your `Package.swift`
+Add the following line to your `Package.swift` or add it manually via Xcode

 ```
 .package(url: "https://github.com/ivedeneev/BirdSDK", branch: "main")